 - Aesthetic Experience, Richard Shusterman and Adele Tomlin (eds.)
 (Routledge, 2007).

 -Tāranātha's Commentary on the Heart Sutra.
 Translated and edited by Adele Tomlin.
 Foreword by Prof. Matthew Kapstein.
-(Library of Tibetan Works and Archives, 2019).
+(First Edition: Library of Tibetan Works and Archives, 2019.
+Second edition: Dakini Publications 2023).
+Purchase directly from Amazon US, UK, Japan, Australia and European websites.

 · The Explicit and Hidden Aspects of Tārā: Commentary on the Twenty-One Tārās by Jetsun Tāranātha.